dg-data/tidbits/_posts/2019-04-17-example-post.md

 qgrid.on(['selection_changed'], get_current)
 ```
  Now it's time to start scraping and load the data to clean in the grid manually.
  The HTML field in the row selected is visible in the other window.
+(In the real grid in JupyterLab it changes as we browse).
 ```python
 df = site_indeed(min_page=1, max_page=2)
 qgrid_df = qgrid.show_grid(df, column_definitions={'index': {'maxWidth': 0, 'minWidth':0, 'width':0}, 'Page': {'maxWidth':0, 'minWidth':0, 'width':0}}, show_toolbar=True)